mark-andrews/u-herts-r-workshop/readme.md

 In general, Stan is a external program to R; it does not need to be used with R. However, one of the most common ways of using Stan is by using it through R and that is what we will be doing in this workshop.

-To use Stan with R, you need to install an R package called `rstan`.
-For Windows, instructions for installing Stan for use with R can be found here  https://github.com/stan-dev/rstan/wiki/Installing-RStan-on-Windows and for Macs, it is https://github.com/stan-dev/rstan/wiki/Installing-RStan-on-Mac-or-Linux.
+To use Stan with R, you need to install an R package called `rstan` see https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.

 ## Installing brms